What’s the Difference Between a Food Allergy or Sensitivity?

 Food Allergy or Sensitivity?

 Figuring out the difference can be complex.
-Food is obviously the foundation of nutrition.
+Food is the foundation of nutrition.
 Food quality and quantity will determine how healthy or how sensitive a person will be.

 An adverse reaction to food appears to be either toxic (e.g. food poisoning) or non-toxic.
 A nontoxic adverse reaction is typically either a food allergy or food sensitivity.